boystrange/ProgramVerification/src/Chapter/Intro/NaturalNumbers.lagda.md

 constructed with repeated applications of just two constructors `zero` and `succ` will be convenient in the following, when we will define functions by case analysis on arguments that have type `ℕ`.
-However, it would be helpful to make Agda recognize the standard positional notation using sequences of digits.
+However, it helps to make Agda recognize the standard positional notation using sequences of digits.
 We can do so by means of the following directive

     {-# BUILTIN NATURAL ℕ #-}